 CAN YOU WEAR CONTACT LENSES WITH HAYFEVER?

-Yes you can you wear contact lenses with hay fever but as one of the main symptoms of pollen allergy are red, swollen, itchy eyes which can make daytime contact lenses uncomfortable.
-However a new alternative to daytime contact lenses which does not involve switching back to glasses are overnight vision contact lenses.
+Yes you can you wear contact lenses with hayfever but one of the main symptoms of a pollen allergy is red, swollen, itchy eyes which can make daytime contact lenses uncomfortable.
+However a new alternative to daytime contact lenses, which does not involve switching back to glasses, is overnight vision contact lenses.

 WHAT ARE THE BEST CONTACT LENSES FOR HAYFEVER?

 The best contact lenses for hayfever are overnight lenses because you don't have to wear them during the day.
 Overnight contact lenses gently reshape the eye while sleeping, correcting the way light enters the eye and focuses on the retina so that you can see without them.

 WHAT MAKES OVERNIGHT LENSES THE MOST COMFORTABLE CONTACT LENSES FOR HAYFEVER?

 Because the lenses are worn during the night when your eye is closed there is very little pollen around to aggravate your eyes.
 Hence they are less swollen and irritated and overnight lenses feel more comfortable.
 It also means that you can use hay fever eye drops during the day when symptoms do occur.

 CAN HAYFEVER AFFECT CONTACT LENSES?